Skip to content

 Getting Started

 Most schools start small - one classroom, one teacher, a handful of students.
-At $8/student/month, it’s a low-risk way to see if digital tracking works for your team before rolling out school-wide.
+With affordable school pricing, it’s a low-risk way to see if digital tracking works for your team before rolling out school-wide.

 Better data leads to better decisions.
 Better decisions lead to better IEP progress monitoring.
 That’s the real reason to make the switch.